Can you get poison ivy in your eyes?

 If you develop a rash around your eyes after coming into contact with poison ivy, you can:

-• Use cool wet compresses to soothe the area around your inflamed, itchy eyes.
-Do this for 15 to 30 minutes a few times a day.
+• Use cool wet compresses to soothe the area around your inflamed, itchy eyes for 15 to 30 minutes a few times a day.

-• Take oral antihistamines as directed, such as loratadine (Claritin) and diphenhydramine (Benadryl).
+• Take oral antihistamines as directed, such as loratadine and diphenhydramine.
 This can be helpful if your itchy rash is keeping you awake at night.
-(Keep in mind that Benadryl is known to cause drowsiness.)
+(Keep in mind that diphenhydramine can cause drowsiness.)

 • When sleeping, elevate your head above your heart to help reduce swelling.
 You can do this by resting your head on multiple pillows.

 • Leave your rash alone.
-It will probably resolve on its own if you don't do anything, but scratching the itch can make it worse.
+It may resolve on its own, but scratching the itch can make it worse.

-While it’s OK to apply over-the-counter cortisone or calamine lotion to other areas of your body, consult your eye doctor before using similarly medicated creams near your eyes.
-Your doctor can provide guidance and treatment — such as topical steroids or topical antihistamines specifically — that are safe to use in your eye area.
+• While it may be OK to apply over-the-counter cortisone or calamine lotion to other areas of your body, it is important to consult your eye doctor before using similarly medicated creams near your eyes.
+Your eye doctor can provide guidance and treatment — such as topical steroids or topical antihistamines — that are safe to use in your eye area.

 • You have a fever of over 100 degrees Fahrenheit